textcase

 Features#

-- Extensible Design: Easily extend the library with custom cases and boundaries.
+Extensible: extend the library with custom word boundaries and cases.

 Installation#